CJ Pearson: White House–Twitter

 On September 23, 2015, Pearson falsely claimed that he was blocked from President Barack Obama's official presidential social media account on Twitter, due to comments he made criticizing Obama for inviting Ahmed Mohamed to the White House after Mohamed was suspended for bringing an invention to school.
 Official White House assistant press secretary Frank Benenati made a statement that no one has ever been blocked from Obama's account, with other users on Twitter challenging Beneati's statement regarding the matter.
 Pearson denounced the claim made by the White House, stated that they were lying about him.
 "They lied about Benghazi," he said, "They lied about the IRS.
 They lie about every issue of importance to the American people."

 Alleged cyberbullying

 In May 2016, Pearson faced disciplinary action for allegedly bullying two white female students in an Instagram group chat.
 This group chat was deleted before these claims could be thoroughly verified.
 Pearson claims his actions were retaliation for several comments, some of which were sexual in nature, and that the two girls were "the real bullies".
 Pearson posted a video on YouTube urging his supporters to contact the Columbia County School District on his behalf.
 Pearson faced suspension for the remainder of the school year after attending a disciplinary hearing.

+New York magazine cover

+In January 2025, Pearson got into a public spat with New York magazine over its cover story, “The Cruel Kids Table,” which depicted young Trump supporters at a Washington nightclub on the eve of his inauguration as a whites-only event.
+Pearson, who co-hosted the event, blasted the publication for cropping him out of the cover photo and minimizing black attendees who are Trump supporters.
+“I hosted this event and @NYMag intentionally left me out of their story because it would have undermined their narrative that MAGA is some racist cult,” he wrote on X. New York defended the article, saying, “We believe both the cover and story provide an accurate impression of the weekend.”